keilmillerjr/mame-diffs/readme.md

 by [Keil Miller Jr](http://keilmiller.com)

 I did not create these patches.
 I am simply hosting them all together in one easy package, including binaries that I compiled.
 Video related patches pertain to Windows.
-While other patches are operating system agnostic, the guide assumes you are using **arch linux**.
-Compiling on mac will be very similar
+All other patches are operating system agnostic.
+The guide is oriented towards **Arch Linux** and Mac OS X.

 MAME License is [included](LICENSE.md) in this repository, and can be found [here](https://github.com/mamedev/mame/blob/master/LICENSE.md).
 It must be included with the binary.